About this Event

 Important note: This training includes discussions, case-studies and videos that may be challenging or triggering for some participants.
 Family Violence education addresses physical and emotional violence, coercive control and stalking, sexual harassment and violence, covering a wide range of violent trauma including homicide.

-**Why should you and other workplace leaders book our trainings for you and your staff?
+**Why book our trainings for yourself, your management and staff?

 “When an employer is aware that a worker is or is likely to be exposed to domestic violence at a work site, the employer must take reasonable precautions to protect the worker and any other persons at the work site likely to be affected.”
 OHS Code Part 27, Section 390.3